wtronics/uTTA/README.md

 In addition to the figure two files are created.
 The first one is a text file with all the scaled diode voltages of the whole cooling section.
 The second file has the extension *.t3i (Don't ask, I forgot why).
 This  file contains intermediate results which can be used by the "uTTA_FFT_Deconvolution.py" script for further processing.

+## Conversion from Z<sub>th</sub>-Curves to time constant spectra
+Here the real drama begins.
+I've been working on this topic for quite some time, but somehow I'm stuck

+# Additional Comments
 ## ToDo
 - [ ] Document jumper settings of the Nucleo-Board
 - [x] Build calibration GUI for uTTA